-How to extract metadata from a video file
+Extract metadata from a video file with FFprobe, MediaInfo, or yt-dlp

 Video metadata splits into two layers.
 The container (MP4, MOV, MKV, AVI) carries duration, codecs, bitrate, and any custom tags.
 The streams inside carry per-stream metadata: video resolution, framerate, color space, audio sample rate, language tags.
 Both matter, and there's a right tool for each.